Finding out if you have symptoms of HD

 It must not be assumed that clients with a family history of HD choosing not to take the test, or receiving a negative result, require no further support.
-Access to further support and advice – such as that provided by HD Specialist, Specialist Youth Advisor, psychology/ neuropsychology and talking therapy services – should be offered.
+Access to further support and advice – such as that provided by HD Specialist, Specialist Youth Advisor, clinical psychology/neuropsychology and talking therapy services – should be offered.